mugureltcaciuc/NavigatorX/docs/usage.md

-# Usage Guide - NavigatorX
+# Usage Guide - SystemFileManagerX

-NavigatorX is a console-based file manager.
+SystemFileManagerX is a console-based file manager.

 1. Start the application from the terminal.
 2. The current directory and its contents are displayed.